-OID includible in the gross income of a U.S. Holder should be equal to a ratable amount of OID with respect to the New Second Lien Notes and New FILO Notes Debt for each day in an accrual period during the taxable year or portion of the taxable year in which a U.S. Holder held the New Second Lien Notes or New FILO Notes.Debt.
-An accrual period may be of any length and the accrual periods may vary in length over the term of the New Second Lien Notes or New FILO Notes.Debt, provided that each accrual period is no longer than one year and each scheduled payment of principal or interest occurs either on the final day of an accrual period is an amount equal to the excess, if any, of (a) the product of (i) the adjusted issue price of the New Second Lien Notes or New FILO NotesDebt at the beginning of such accrual period, and (ii) its yield to maturity, determined on the basis of a compounding assumption that reflects the length of the accrual period, over (b) the sum of the stated interest payments on the New Second Lien Notes or New FILO NotesDebt allocable to the accrual period.
+A U.S. Holder (whether a cash or accrual method taxpayer) generally should be required to include OID in gross income (as ordinary income) as the OID accrues (on a constant yield to maturity basis), in advance of the U.S. Holder's receipt of cash payments attributable to this OID.
+In general, the amount of OID includible in the gross income of a U.S. Holder should be equal to a ratable amount of OID with respect to the New Second Lien Debt for each day in an accrual period during the taxable year or portion of the taxable year in which a U.S. Holder held the New Second Lien Debt.
+An accrual period may be of any length and the accrual periods may vary in length over the term of the New Second Lien Debt, provided that each accrual period is no longer than one year and each scheduled payment of principal or interest occurs either on the final day of an accrual period or on the first day of an accrual period.
+The amount of OID allocable to any accrual period is an amount equal to the excess, if any, of (a) the product of (i) the adjusted issue price of the New Second Lien Debt at the beginning of such accrual period, and (ii) its yield to maturity, determined on the basis of a compounding assumption that reflects the length of the accrual period, over (b) the sum of the stated interest payments on the New Second Lien Debt allocable to the accrual period.

-If interest other than qualified stated interest is paid in cash on the New Second Lien Notes or New FILO NotesDebt, a U.S. Holder should not be required to adjust its OID inclusions.
-Instead, each payment made in cash under the New Second Lien Notes or New FILO NotesDebt should be treated first as a payment of any accrued OID that has not been allocated to prior payments and second as a payment of principal.
-A U.S. Holder generally should not be required to include separately in income cash payments received on the New Second Lien Notes or New FILO NotesDebt to the extent such payments constitute payments of previously accrued OID.
-The OID rules are complex and U.S. Holders are urged to consult their tax advisors regarding the application of the OID rules to the New Second Lien Notes or New FILO Notes, as applicableDebt.
+If interest other than qualified stated interest is paid in cash on the New Second Lien Debt, a U.S. Holder should not be required to adjust its OID inclusions.
+Instead, each payment made in cash under the New Second Lien Debt should be treated first as a payment of any accrued OID that has not been allocated to prior payments and second as a payment of principal.
+A U.S. Holder generally should not be required to include separately in income cash payments received on the New Second Lien Debt to the extent such payments constitute payments of previously accrued OID.
+The OID rules are complex and U.S. Holders are urged to consult their tax advisors regarding the application of the OID rules to the New Second Lien Debt.

-13.10.
-Medicare Tax
+10. Medicare Tax